arnavmeduri/cs372-final-project/config/prompts_no_rag.md

 Rules for this section:
 - You must not claim to use current SEC filings or current financial statements.
 - You must not invent exact numbers or dates.
-- Use phrases such as:
-  - "Based on general industry knowledge..."
-  - "Historically, companies like this..."
-  - "As of the model’s training cutoff..."

 # FINANCIAL ANALYSIS

-Begin with a one sentence disclaimer such as:

-"Since no current financial data or SEC filings are available in this mode, this section describes general financial patterns typical for companies in this sector rather than precise, up to date metrics."

 Then write 2–3 paragraphs that: